wri/gfw-components/src/components/header/header.md

 The GFW header component.
 Logo, navigation menu, and languages are all customizable.
 This component contains a link to open the `<ContactUsModal />` as a dependancy.
+To use the default language selector make sure you add the [Transifex Live](https://docs.transifex.com/live/installing-the-javascript-snippet) snippet.
+If you want to handle translations through another method you can use the `afterLangSelect` prop, alongside passing in your own custom `languages` options.

 ```js
 import { ContactUsModal } from 'gfw-components';